The simplest garden checklist for beginners - Minimalist Gardener

 Here’s the Minimalist Gardener way to start your first garden—simple, clear and completely beginner-friendly.
 It's easy enough to get you going right away.

-1. Choose a space
+1. Choose a Space in Your Garden

 A sunny balcony, windowsill, courtyard, or small patch of yard - even a pot or container will do.